Phase Dependent Hanbury-Brown and Twiss effect

+We then implement the interference scheme in Fig.\ref{sch} (b) with a train of pulsed thermal field as input, which can mimic the situation of distant objects being actively illuminated by a pulsed laser in the applications of remote sensing and LIDA.
 The schematics is shown in Fig.\ref{ex}.
 The input thermal field $E(t)$ with a pulse duration of about 9 ps is originated from the individual signal field of spontaneous four-wave mixing in pulse pumped single mode fiber \cite{Ma-pra11}.
-After splitting the field with a 50/50 beam splitter (BS), two fields $E_1(t)$ and $E_2(t)$ are then sent to different locations and mixed with weak coherent fields ($\alpha_1,\alpha_2$) by using BS1 and BS2, respectively.
+After splitting the field with a 50/50 BS, two fields $E_1(t)$ and $E_2(t)$ are then sent to different locations and mixed with weak coherent fields ($\alpha_1,\alpha_2$) by using BS1 and BS2, respectively.
 The coherent fields are obtained by passing the output of a mode-locked fiber laser at $1.55\mu m$ wavelength through a filter (F) and then splitting it by a 50/50 BS.
-The repetition rate of the mode-locked laser is about 50 MHz, which synchronized with that of the input thermal field.
+The repetition rate of the mode-locked laser is about 50 MHz, which is synchronized with that of the input thermal field.
 The spectrum of filter F is chosen to well-match that of the thermal fields.
-The optical path lengths of the thermal fields of $E_1(t+\Delta T_o)$ and $E_2(t)$ are different, where $\Delta T_o=20 ns$ is the delay introduced by sending $E_1$ field through an extra piece of single-mode fiber (SMF).
+The optical path lengths of the thermal fields of $E_1(t+\Delta T_o)$ and $E_2(t)$ are different, where $\Delta T_o=21 ns$ is the delay introduced by sending $E_1$ field through an extra piece of single-mode fiber (SMF).
+This arrangement implies that the separation of two location $ {\bf r}_1,{\bf r}_2$ in Fig. 1(b) is far beyond the coherence length of input fields.
 In the experiment, the polarization and temporal modes of two fields mixed at BS1 and BS2 are well-matched, and the output of BS1 and BS2 are respectively detected by single photon detectors (SPD1 and SPD2).
 The two SPDs (InGaAs-based) are operated in a gated Geiger mode.
 The 2.5-ns gate pulses coincide with the arrival of photons at SPDs.
-In the process of observing the interference through the coincidence of two SPDs, the phase difference of two weak coherent fields ($\alpha_1,\alpha_2$) is scanned by a piezoelectric transducer (PZT), and an electronic delay $\Delta T_e = \Delta T_o$ is introduced to the output of SPD2.
+In the process of observing the interference through the coincidence of two SPDs, the phase difference of two input thermal fields ($E_1(t+\Delta T_o),E_2(t)$) is scanned by using a piezoelectric transducer (PZT) mounted on a mirror, and an electronic delay $\Delta T_e = \Delta T_o$ is introduced to the output of SPD2.